bitfireAT/davx5-manual/introduction.rst

    CalDAV Scheduling
       An extension for CalDAV for performing scheduling operations like inviting other people to events, managing attendees and their participation status etc.

+   Calendar provider
+      On Android devices, there is a database where calendars/events are stored.
+This database belongs to a system app called `Calendar provider <https://developer.android.com/guide/topics/providers/calendar-provider>`_.
+To access the calendars and events, apps communicate with the Calendar provider.

    CardDAV
       Extension for WebDAV to process contacts in vCard format.
 CardDAV servers semantically understand and process entries.

    Collection
       A folder where iCalendar/vCard resources are stored.
 In CalDAV, collections are calendars/task lists; in CardDAV, they're address books.

+   Contacts provider
+      On Android devices, there is a database where contacts are stored.
+This database belongs to a system app called `Contacts provider <https://developer.android.com/guide/topics/providers/contacts-provider>`_.
+To access the contacts, apps communicate with the Contacts provider.

    iCalendar
       File format to exchange events, tasks, journal entries and busy-time information.
 Cares about time zones, date/time formats, recurring events and exceptions etc. DAVx⁵ maps Android events and tasks to iCalendar resources and vice versa.
 Every event/task is stored as a separate iCalendar resource (".ics file") on the server.